ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/installation.md

     find system/ee \( -type d -exec chmod 755 {} \; \) -o \( -type f -exec chmod 644 {} \; \)

 The **more restrictive permissions** should be used to allow PHP to write to files and directories.
-In a worst-case scenario, use `777` for directories and `666` for files.
-See [File Permissions](troubleshooting/general.md#file-permissions) for details.
+If your running into other issues related to file permissionsm take a look at [File Permissions](troubleshooting/general.md#file-permissions) in our trouble shooting section for additional details.

 ## 4. Run The Installation Wizard